If you’ve had recent same day dental implant treatment in Conroe, it’s important to thoroughly care for your new smile every day.

 Plaque likes to stick to any restoration inside of your mouth, including dental implants and the fixed prosthetics on top of them.
 It’s important to gently floss around the edges of your crowns where they meet your gums, to remove any biofilm that might otherwise start to accumulate and creep under your gum tissues.

 Wrap the floss in a “C” shape around your implant and gently rub the side up and down, extending just a couple of millimeters below the gums (but do not force the floss down if it will not go.)
 Lift the floss and wrap it around the next tooth or implant, being sure to clean each one throughout your mouth.

 For areas under fixed bridges or All-on-4 implants, you’ll want to use something special like a floss threader or water flosser to reach areas that aren’t as easily accessible.Floss each tooth at least once a day.

 Your gums are the protective and connective tissues over your bone, which is responsible for retaining your new dental implants.
 If there is any type of inflammation or gingivitis present, you need to let your dentist know right away.

 Just like your natural teeth, dental implants need to be professionally cleaned at least every six months by your family or cosmetic dentist.
-Conroe patients of Dr. Saunders usually alternative visits between their “home” dental practice and our specialty clinic as needed.
+Conroe patients usually have alternative visits between their “home” dental practice and our specialty clinic as needed.

 More Implant Care Questions?
 Call Our Conroe Specialist